Header Graphic

 CLOTHES: according to the weather.

-RAIN GEAR: Even with no rain in the forecast, we recommend you to bring some rain gear.
+RAIN GEAR: Even with no rain in the forecast, we recommend you bring some rain gear.

 WATER: In a plastic bottle, especially on hot days.
 Drink plenty of water to avoid dehydration.